loopstick/ResourcesForClasses/README.md

 - ~[How to Design and Make Automata by Robert Addams](https://drive.google.com/open?id=0B43590UC58A9MXlRU0RTWnhtbkk) also [here](https://issuu.com/hmorenop/docs/addams_robert_-_how_to_design_and_m)~
 - [Machinations: Mechanisms](https://drive.google.com/open?id=0B43590UC58A9ZHItNmxiWEs2UEk) by Paul Spooner
 - Pages 272-281 in "Physical Computing: Sensing and Controlling the Physical World with Computers" by Igoe/O'Sullivan, available in the Hybrid Lab
-- [Making Things Move](https://www.makingthingsmove.com/about-the-book/), available in the Hybrid Lab and in our library
+- [Making Things Move](https://www.makingthingsmove.com/about-the-book/) available in the Hybrid Lab, the CCA library and [here](https://mars1980.github.io/resources/making_things_move.pdf)

 ### How to make Gears
 - [MAKE: your own gears](https://makezine.com/2010/06/28/make-your-own-gears/)